rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/The Parallel Descendants.md

 Like turning seas pressed against the pull of planets Granite stones in copper spirals in time
 The alchemy of the seven phases
-Earth, life, crystals, pain, loss, love, and revelation Cosmic borders call for patience under hot suns Nomadic operas, symphonies are blown
+World, life, crystals, pain, loss, love, and revelation Cosmic borders call for patience under hot suns Nomadic operas, symphonies are blown
 Traveling melodies lay waste to the unknown